Weybridge: Emergency services

 Weybridge Fire Brigade was formed 1874 and was initially equipped with a horse-drawn, manual engine with leather hoses.
 In 1881 the brigade moved to new building in Balfour Road and a steam-driven fire engine was purchased in 1902.
 In 1921, the Weybridge brigade was made responsible for attending fires in Cobham.
 The merger of Weybridge and Walton UDCs in 1933, resulted in the fire brigades of the two towns being combined into one single unit.
 Weybridge Police Station opened 1908 and closed in 1968.

 In 2021, the fire authority for Weybridge is Surrey County Council and the statutory fire service is Surrey Fire and Rescue Service.
 Ambulance services are run by the South East Coast Ambulance Service.
 The local police force is Surrey Police and the nearest police station to the town is at Esher.

 Healthcare

 Weybridge Cottage Hospital was opened in 1889 in Balfour Road on land belonging to Ethel Locke King.
 It was replaced in 1928 by a new facility on the site of Vigo House in Church Street.
 The hospital became part of the National Health Service in 1948 and in the early 1960s, an additional wing was constructed.
 In 1999, a new hospital was opened adjacent to the old, which was subsequently demolished.
+The hospital included a ten-bed palliative care ward named the Sam Beare Hospice after Sam Beare, a prominent Weybridge GP and practitioner at the hospital, this later became the Woking & Sam Beare Hospice.

 In July 2017, the building was destroyed by fire, most probably caused by an electrical fault.

 The nearest hospital with an A&E is St Peter's Hospital, Chertsey, 4.8 km from Weybridge.
 As of 2021, the town has two GP practices, both of which are housed in the Health Centre on Church Street.